adam-singer/hop_runner.dart/README.md

 # Create A Pub Task

 ## Create From Scratch
-See wiki for how to create a pub task from scratch.
+See wiki for how to create a pub task from scratch. *To Be Developed*

 ## Spawn Pub Task Template
-Span a pub task from a template
+Span a pub task from a template.  *To Be Developed*
 ```bash
 $ hop pub-task-startr --name <pub-task-name>
 ```